Qatar–Saudi Arabia diplomatic conflict

 In June 2017, Saudi Arabia, the UAE, Bahrain, Egypt, the Maldives, Mauritania, Senegal, Djibouti, the Comoros, Jordan, the Tobruk-based Libyan government and finally the Hadi-led Yemeni government severed diplomatic relations with Qatar and blocked Qatar's airspace and sea routes along with Saudi Arabia blocking the only land crossing over its relations with Iran, Al-Jazeera reporting negative information about other GCC states and Egypt and the country's alleged support of Islamist groups.
 Qatar was also expelled from the anti-Houthi coalition.
 Qatar's defense minister Khalid bin Mohammad Al Attiyah called the blockade akin to a bloodless declaration of war, and Qatar's finance minister Ali Sharif Al Emadi stated that Qatar is rich enough to withstand the blockade.
 On 24 August 2017, Qatar announced that they would restore full diplomatic relations with Iran.
 As the diplomatic standoff reached its second year, Saudi Arabia announced it would build a canal.
-Subsequently this could turn Qatar into an island.
+Subsequently, this could turn Qatar into an island.

+As of June 2024 Saudi Arabia has welcomed the resumption of diplomatic representation between the UAE and Qatar, reflecting continued efforts to stabilize and enhance inter-GCC relations.